Each year, several people suffer serious and fatal injuries in accidents involving CTA, Metra, and other trains throughout the Chicagoland area.

 Speak with a Malman Law Lawyer about Your Chicago Train Accident Case Today

 To find out if you are entitled to financial compensation for your injuries or your loved one’s death, we invite you to schedule a free, no-obligation consultation.
-Give us a call at (888) 562-0928 or contact us online to discuss your Chicago train accident case with an attorney today.
+Give us a call at (888) 562-0928 or contact us online to discuss your case with a Chicago train accident lawyer today.